tessgi/TessGiWebsite/content/pages/observing/faq.md

 You can request support for your exciting new science result from NASA Goddard's Astrophysics Divisions Communications Team by following the instructions [on this webpage](media.html).
 People are encouraged to submit requests for media support 6 weeks before the paper is expected to be published by a journal.

-**Where can I send my suggestion for an idea I'd like to see incorporated into the TESS GI Program, or a software tool I'd like to suggest be developed?**
+**Where can I send my suggestion for an idea I'd like to see incorporated into the TESS GI program, or a software tool I'd like to suggest be developed?**

  We love feedback!
 Please contact our [helpdesk](helpdesk.html) with any suggestions or questions.